James McLaughlin (Indian agent): Emigration, marriage, and career in United States

 To implement the Dawes Act among the Plains tribes, officials registered all tribal members on what have become known as the Dawes Rolls.
 Documented descent from individuals listed as tribal members on these rolls is required by some sovereign tribes today for a person to qualify as a member; each tribe establishes its own rules.

 McLaughlin is best known for having ordered the arrest of Sitting Bull on December 15, 1890.
 He had been warned by Lt.
 Bull Head that the chief was preparing to go to the Pine Ridge Reservation, where the Ghost Dance movement was strong.
 McLaughlin and other U.S. officials feared this would inspire resistance among the Lakota; they worried that the Ghost Dance was a kind of pre-war dance.
-McLaughlin partially blamed Caroline Weldon, an Indian Rights Activist from Brooklyn, N.Y., who had befriended Sitting Bull, for having influenced the chief into open defiance.
+McLaughlin partially blamed Caroline Weldon, an Indian Rights Activist from Brooklyn, New York, who had befriended Sitting Bull, for having influenced the chief into open defiance.
 As agency police attempted the arrest of Sitting Bull at his camp by the Grand River, a confrontation with his followers erupted.
 The chief was shot and killed, along with several Lakota and several agency police.
 The Lakota were outraged when they learned of the respected chief's murder.
-Rising tensions among the people led to the Army-Lakota confrontation on Pine Ridge at Wounded Knee two weeks later, resulting in the Army massacre of many Lakota.
+Rising tensions among the people led to the Army–Lakota confrontation on Pine Ridge at Wounded Knee two weeks later, resulting in the Army massacre of many Lakota.

 As the Department of the Army had oversight over Indian affairs, it frequently gave Indian agents military titles commensurate with their civil service status as government employees.
 McLaughlin appears as "Major" in his early years as Indian agent.
 After 1895, when he was promoted to Inspector for the Indian Department and the Department of the Interior, which had been given authority for Indian affairs, and thus is noted as Colonel afterwards.

 In 1910 he published a memoir of his life entitled My Friend the Indian.

 He died in Washington, D.C., in 1923, while still working.
 McLaughlin is buried in the town named for him, on the South Dakota side of the Standing Rock reservation.